jspuij/TwokaB/docs/pages/iostutorial.md

 package for the BlazorWebView for iOS.
 Select the project in the Solution Explorer, and subsequently click `Project` in the top menu and then `Manage NuGet Packages...`

-Check `Show pre-release packages` and search for `BlazorWebView.iOS'.
+Check `Show pre-release packages` and search for `BlazorWebView.iOS`.
 Add it to the project.
 This should install the package.
 We need an `HttpClient` for this platform, so we install `System.Net.Http` from NuGet as well.